cmkobel/28ioniq42/README.md

 ## Phase ?: Cooling the battery on long trips

-## Phase ?: Heating the battery at norwegian winter temperatures
+## Phase ?: Heating the battery in Norwegian winter temperatures